CocoaPods/CocoaPods/README.md

 All CocoaPods development happens on GitHub, contributions make good karma and we welcome with joy new contributors.

-# Donations
+# Sponsors

 - [@fngtps](http://twitter.com/fngtps) is donating time to work on the design of the forthcoming cocoapods.org website and donated the money to hire [Max Steenbergen](http://twitter.com/maxsteenbergen) to design [an icon](http://drbl.in/cpmL) for it.
-- [@sauspiel](http://twitter.com/Sauspiel) uses CocoaPods for their games and have hired me to add features and specs they needed.
+- [@sauspiel](http://twitter.com/Sauspiel) uses CocoaPods for their games and have hired @alloy to add features and specs they needed.
 These are Nimbus, QuincyKit, and HockeyKit.
 For the [Nimbus spec](https://github.com/CocoaPods/Specs/blob/master/Nimbus/0.9.0/Nimbus.podspec), the ‘subspecs’ feature was added.